TERREMEMBER/znbase/docs/content/stable/explore/transactions/_index.md

     weight: 230
 ---

-YugabyteDB is a transactional database that supports distributed transactions.
+ZNbaseDB is a transactional database that supports distributed transactions.
 A transaction is a sequence of operations performed as a single logical unit of work.
 A transaction has four key properties - **Atomicity**, **Consistency**, **Isolation** and **Durability** - commonly abbreviated as ACID.

 The table below summarizes the support for transactions across YSQL and YCQL APIs.